cea-hpc/modules/doc/source/module.rst

 **--default**, **-d**

  On **avail** sub-command, display only the default version of each module name.
-Default version is either the explicitely set default version or the highest numerically sorted *modulefile* if no default version set (see Locating Modulefiles section in the :ref:`modulefile(4)` man page).
+Default version is either the explicitly set default version or the highest numerically sorted *modulefile* if no default version set (see Locating Modulefiles section in the :ref:`modulefile(4)` man page).